| The Romancers:

 style influenced a generation of East L.A. guitar players,

 myself included.
-Andy modestly says that he was influenced
+Andy modestly says he was influenced

 by his cousin Lolly Vegas (born Vasquez), later to front the